 - If you like strain the sauce, before adding the butter, to remove the bits of zest and the thyme sprigs.

 - Spoon sauce over salmon, garnish with sliced orange and serve.
 Serve the salmon with some cauliﬂower rice.

 1. Cut the head of cauliﬂower into chunks, removing the outer leafy layers and the core.

 2. Place the pieces in a food processor and process until it is the size of rice.
-Alternatively you could chop with a knife or shred with a box grater.
+Alternatively, you could chop with a knife or shred with a box grater.
 Make sure you cut the cauliﬂower into small chunks before adding to the food processor or else it may not process consistently.
-You don’t want it to puree, but to be very miniscule pieces like rice.
+You don’t want it to puree, but to be very minuscule pieces like rice.